UIGF-org/UIGF-org.github.io/docs/en/API.md

 The API is open-sourced at [UIGF-org/UIGF-API](https://github.com/UIGF-org/UIGF-API)

+The API is available for Genshin Impact and Honkai: Star Rail

 ## Usage
 UIGF API have 3 common interface, shown below
 ### Translation API <Badge text="POST" type="tip" vertical="top" />